Nova-Committee/Spotting/README.md

 ## Introduction

 Spotting allows players to "spot" living entities, making them glow.
-Also shout out "XXX over there" to help remind the other players.
+Also, shout out "XXX over there" to help remind the other players.

 ## Configuration

-### Client

-#### VoiceType

-Determines what type of sound you will make, and others will hear, when an entity is spotted by you.

 ### Common